skippyr/river-dreams/README.md

 > Use your distro package manager to install these packages.

 > [!WARNING]
-> It is highly recommended that you use a terminal with great Unicode and wide-character support for the symbols used in the theme to appear correctly.
-Recommendation for Linux is **Kitty**.
+> IIt is highly recommended that you use a terminal with great Unicode/wide-character support and avoid installing multiple Nerd Fonts for the symbols used in the theme to appear correctly.
+Terminal recommendation for Linux is **Kitty**.
 You can download it by following the previous tip.

 #### Dependencies For MacOS